Kansas City Public Television & the Damaging Consequences of Nursing Home Misinformation

 As long as the industry can use its political power to exploit workers, it will.
 It is ironic that nursing home reform commissions and congressional hearings have ignored the plight of workers while extensively noodling with the industry over ever more complicated billing systems.
 The industry will find plenty of techniques for leveraging billing systems to their advantage.
 What they won’t do is invest in a loyal, experienced, and trained workforce.

 H.H.C.
 OF MARION COUNTY v.
-TALVESKI DECISION ISSUED ON THURSDAY: THE SUPREME COURT HANDS NURSING HOME PATIENTS AND THEIR FAMILIES A MAGNIFICENT HUMAN RIGHTS VICTORY!
+TALEVSKI DECISION ISSUED ON THURSDAY: THE SUPREME COURT HANDS NURSING HOME PATIENTS AND THEIR FAMILIES A MAGNIFICENT HUMAN RIGHTS VICTORY!

 BY: